-As of September 30, 2021, we employed approximately 136 full-time employees.
+As of September 30, 2022, we employed 162 full-time employees.
 None of these employees are covered by a collective bargaining agreement.
-The Company provides its employees with comprehensive benefits, some of which are provided on a contributory basis, including medical and dental plans, a 401(k) savings plan with a company match component and short-term and long-term disability coverage.
-Additional benefits offered include paid time off, life insurance and employee assistance.
+The Company provides its employees with comprehensive benefits, some of which are provided on a contributory basis, including medical, Health Savings Account contribution for eligible plans, a 401(k) savings plan with a company match component and short-term and long-term disability coverage.
+Additional benefits offered include paid time off, dental, vision, life insurance and employee assistance.
 The Company's compensation package is designed to maintain market competitive total rewards programs for all employees in order to attract and retain superior talent.
+As a result of the pandemic, we also implemented flexible scheduling, which has allowed us to remain competitive.